 See additional details for Blue Cash Preferred® Card from American Express

 While 2% cash back isn’t considered “bad” for supermarket purchases, you can find cards that offer a higher rewards rate, such as the Blue Cash Preferred® Card from American Express.
-Cardholders earn 6% Cash Back at U.S. supermarkets on up to $6,000 per year in purchases (then 1%), and 3% at U.S. gas stations.
-Cardholders can also earn – NEW 6% Cash Back on select U.S. streaming subscriptions & 3% Cash Back on transit including taxis/rideshare, parking, tolls, trains, buses and more
+Cardholders earn 6% Cash Back at U.S. supermarkets on up to $6,000 per year in purchases (then 1%).
+6% Cash Back on select U.S. streaming subscriptions and 1% Cash Back on other purchases.

 There is a $95 annual fee to consider, but it may be worthwhile if you spend a lot at U.S. supermarkets and U.S. gas stations.